Leody Taveras Player Props: Rangers vs. Mariners

-The Texas Rangers, including Leody Taveras (.368 batting average in his past 10 games), take on starter Luis Castillo and the Seattle Mariners at Globe Life Field, Friday at 8:05 PM ET.
+Leody Taveras (.514 slugging percentage in past 10 games, including four extra-base hits) and the Texas Rangers battle the Seattle Mariners at Globe Life Field Saturday at 4:05 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Tigers.
+He had a hitless performance in his last game (0-for-3) against the Mariners.

 Leody Taveras Game Info & Props vs. the Mariners